HUDSON, NY: OUR FAVORITE THINGS TO DO

 Lewis A. Swyer Preserve - 8 minutes

-Hudson is surrounded by peaceful trails, river views, and gentle climbs perfect for any mood.
-These local walks offer a simple way to unwind and connect with the outdoors.
+Hudson is surrounded by peaceful trails, river views, and gentle climbs suited for all experience levels.
+These easy hikes and scenic walks offer a relaxing way to unwind and connect with the outdoors.

 Harrier Hill Park - “The Lookout” - 10 minutes